telerik/winforms-docs/controls/virtualgrid/editing/changing-editors-properties.md

 # Accessing the Editors and Changing their Properties.

-Since the editors are created each time when the user stars edit operation, they can by accessed in the __CellEditorInitialized__ event.
+Since the editors are created each time when the user starts edit operation, they can by accessed in the __CellEditorInitialized__ event.
 The following example shows how you can access some of the editors and change their properties.

 {{source=..\SamplesCS\VirtualGrid\Editing\EditorsProperties.cs region=AccessProperties}}
 {{source=..\SamplesVB\Virtualgrid\Editing\EditorsProperties.vb region=AccessProperties}}